Prince of Asturias Cup: FECF Prince of Asturias Cup (1913)

+RFEF tournaments (1914–26)

 After its foundation on 1 September 1913, one of the first initiatives taken by the Royal Spanish Football Federation, was to promote the creation of a regional team championship that would serve as the first major "showcase" of Spanish football: To help spot the best players of the moment and consequently assemble a group of the players that made the best impression throughout the tournament to establish the bases for the formation of a Spanish team that could compete with other international teams.

-The idea had started a few months before the unification, when Juan Padrós Rubio (the 2nd official President of Real Madrid) held the federative presidency and Arcadio Padín, as a member of its Steering Committee, went to the Palace to request the Monarch Don Alfonso XIII the concession of a silver cup to be delivered to the winner, with the added promise that it would be the Infante Don Alfonso himself who would deliver it, and from that moment on, there's no stopping football from becoming the most popular and prestigious sport in Spain.
-Coincidence or not, just as Juan Padrós Rubio was the driving force behind the Prince of Asturias Cup, his brother, Carlos Padrós Rubio, was the driving force behind the Copa del Rey.
+The tournament was officially established by the Ordinary Assembly of the RFEF in 1914.